stefanwalther/qix-graphql/README.md

   - etc.

 ## Wait, I have no idea, what you are talking about
-# Wait, No Idea What You are Talking About!

-OK, absolutely no problem.
-Let's take it easy and start from the beginning.

-(to be extended)
+OK, absolutely no problem, I have provided some more background information:

+- What is GraphQl
+- Why GraphiQl & Qlik Associative Engine?
+- What's GraphiQl

+(in the works)

 ## Installation
 ### From GitHub